Charro outfit: History

-The origins of the charro outfit may be traced back to Salamanca of the 16th century.
-Spanish conquistadors brought this type of clothing with them to Mexico.
+Although its precise history is uncertain, it’s popularly believed that the charro outfit’s origin may be traced back to the Spanish province of Salamanca of the 16th century, solely based on the fact that the term “charro” is also used as a demonym for the people of that province.
+Because of this, people assumed that the Mexican charros must’ve originated in that province because they share the same name.
+It is therefore believed that Spanish conquistadors brought this type of clothing with them to Mexico, although there is no evidence of this and there is no evidence that show how vaqueros and horsemen dressed prior to the 18th century.
+Evidence does show that charro outfits were distinctly different and have been evolving since the 18th century.

 When Spain colonized Mexico, the government initially made it illegal for indigenous Mexicans to ride horses without Spanish landowner permission.
 This was part of a system that created the casta or caste system in Mexico.
 When the Spanish allowed lower classes to ride, they were required to wear clothing that differentiated themselves from the Spanish, which led to a new fashion.
 The wide brim of the sombrero worn by charros protected them both from the sun and, due to the hard crown, from head injuries.
 The pants were worn tight to prevent snagging on brush, or chaparral and the coat worn short to provide better access to weaponry.
 Charros were considered part of the lower class in 17th century Mexico.
 The word charro was a derogatory term, originally meant to indicate their class status.